Astrovault (AXV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Astrovault Historical Price

-According to the latest data gathered on Astrovault live price page, the current price of Astrovault is 0.00857323USD.
-The circulating supply of Astrovault(AXV) is 86.71M AXV , giving it a market capitalization of $743.36K.
+According to the latest data gathered on Astrovault live price page, the current price of Astrovault is 0.00846123USD.
+The circulating supply of Astrovault(AXV) is 86.90M AXV , giving it a market capitalization of $735.31K.

 The Astrovault Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AXV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.